Turn existing data into new discoveries

 We connect data owners with researchers who have the expertise and time to generate new insights.
 Our role is to facilitate scientific collaborations while ensuring that data ownership and control remain fully with you.

-Your dataset does not need to be publicly downloadable; sharing metadata is sufficient.
+Your dataset does not need to be publicly available to participate; sharing metadata is sufficient.
 When you receive a collaboration offer, you decide whether to proceed, how involved you wish to be, and what your authorship expectations are.

 Even datasets that appear fully analysed often contain untapped potential.
 For example, your data could be used to:

-- Test which participants benefited most or least from your intervention (e.g., latent profile analysis, machine learning approaches)
+- Test which participants benefited most or least from an intervention (e.g. latent profile analysis, machine learning approaches)

 - Analyse secondary outcomes or longer-term follow-up data that were not central to the original publications